 In the beginning, the moderator is chosen, who shares various statements with the group, for example: “Pineapple does not belong on pizza”.
 Then four corners are determined which stand for four different answer options:

 - Somewhat agree

 After the statement is said, all players must position themselves in the corner that corresponds to their answer.
 For example, if you find pineapple on pizza disgusting, you probably go in the corner “strongly agree”.

-The aim of this game is nothing more than learning new things about others and having fun and exciting discussions.
+The aim of this game is nothing more than to learn new things about others and have fun and exciting discussions.